Step by Step Guide to Estimating a Demolition Project

 Site Visit and Risk Assessment

-Every solid demolition project estimation starts on-site.
+Every solid demolition project estimation starts on-site with a structure removal planning.
 You’ll need to:

 Photos and notes from the site walk-through give the estimator a real-world picture of the project— drawings and client descriptions alone can't fully provide.